brianshumate/vaultron/README.md

 ### Advanced Example

-The following is a more advanced example of forming Vaultron; it uses a range of environment variables to define additional configuration and includes the statsd/Graphite/Grafana telemetry container to visualize Vault telemetry.
+The following is a more advanced example of forming Vaultron; it uses a range of environment variables to define additional configuration and includes the statsd + Graphite + Grafana telemetry stack container to visualize Vault telemetry.

 ```
 export \